Skip to content

 A last resort

-In case Knip is unbearable slow (or even crashes), you could resort to lint individual workspaces.
+In case Knip is unbearably slow (or even crashes), you could resort to lint individual workspaces.

 ISC License © 2024 Lars Kappert